-Before going into details, there are some important points we would like to highlight!
-The Launch is a minimalist & simple speed trainer, thus you shouldn’t expect the best cushioning and springy feeling as it goes against the design intent.
+Before going into details, there are some important points need to be highlighedt!
+The Launch is a minimalist & simple speed trainer.
+Therefore, you shouldn’t expect the best cushioning or springy feeling as it goes against the design intent.
 In such a case, you should consider Brooks Glycerin (highly cushioned – top comfort) or Brooks Levitate (springy – best for marathons).

 |Our Selection for||Best Budged Speed Trainer|